OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### App Folder Structure

-Before explaining all the tools, let's go through a short overview of the app folder structure on iOS to understand where which data is stored.
+Before explaining all the tools, let's go through a short overview of the app folder structure on iOS to understand which data is stored where.

 System applications are in the `/Applications` directory.
 You can use [IPA Installer Console](https://cydia.saurik.com/package/com.autopear.installipa "IPA Installer Console") to identify the installation folder for user-installed apps (available under `/private/var/containers/`).
 Connect to the device via SSH and run the command `ipainstaller` (which does the same thing as `installipa`) as follows: